Shreyashgol/agrovers_wow/VERCEL_DEPLOY.md

 Deploy both backend (Python FastAPI) and frontend (React + Vite) to Vercel in 10 minutes.

+> **⚠️ Important Note**: Due to Vercel's memory limitations, the RAG engine (knowledge base search) will be disabled.
+The app will still work with LLM-based responses.
+For full RAG support, use Render deployment (see `DEPLOY.md`).

 ## Prerequisites

 1. **GitHub account** with your code pushed